Balwyn suburb profile

 Balwyn rental market trends

-The rental market in Balwyn has remained relatively stable, with house rents holding steady at $950 per week over the past year, while unit rents have seen a modest increase of 1.7% to $595 per week.
-This stability, combined with Balwyn's reputation for quality schools and family-friendly amenities, continues to make it an attractive suburb for renters seeking a balanced lifestyle.
+The rental market in Balwyn has remained stable, with house rents holding steady at $950 per week over the past year, while unit rents have seen a slight increase of 0.8% to $600 per week.
+This stability, coupled with Balwyn's reputation for quality schools and family-friendly amenities, makes it an attractive option for renters seeking a balanced lifestyle in a well-established suburb.

 Suburbs near Balwyn